-PROTECH CEO, Deborah Vazquez, was quoted in an article by the South Florida Business Journal “Times are changing as workplace diversity gets better.”
+PROTECH CEO, Deborah Vazquez, was quoted in an article by the South Florida Business Journal “Google deal gives Motorola Mobility’s Plantation operations deep pockets.”